Raghav-Bell/Software/GUI/Temp_conv/ReadMe_temp.md

 <h1> Temperature Convertor</h1>
 This file is a simple temperature convertor .
-It converts from F to C and F to K.
+It converts from &degF to &degC and &degF to K.